-INSTRUCTION REPERTOIRE: 28 instructions, including addition and subtraction of unpacked (1 digit per byte) decimal operands, but no multiply or divide.
-Also included are an edit instruction and addition, subtraction, and comparison of logical characters.
+INSTRUCTION REPERTOIRE: 28 instructions, including addition, and subtraction of unpacked (one digit per byte) decimal operands, but no multiply or divide.
+Also included are an edit instruction and instructions tional BASIC language.

-≥ language.
 An optional CRT display unit is offered for quick display of the results of calculations.
 The Model 6 also offers features to permit its use as a simple desk calculator.

-The original System/3 Model 10, described in Report 70C-491-22, features batch-mode punched card and/or disk processing and has been enthusiastically accepted by thousands of first-time computer users.
+The original System/3 Model 10, described in Report M11-491-501, features batch-mode punched card and/ or disk processing and has been enthusiastically accepted by thousands of first-time computer users.
 Yet many other prospective users have shied away from the Model 10 because its tab-oriented processing techniques differ so radically from their present methods of processing data via manual techniques or electronic accounting machines.
 The System/3 Model 6 has been designed as a keyboard-oriented system that these prospective users will be able to understand and use with comparative ease.